Tukuna Kia Rere – Gifted Learners

 What about other high achievers?

-Many high achievers don’t require the support of MODS.
-Other provisions include extension/enrichment groups in particular subject areas, lunchtime clubs, participation in University of Canterbury Kiwi Competitions, Cantamath, sports tournaments, or differentiation within the classroom.
-Please talk to your hapori kaiako if you are concerned that your child’s learning needs are not being met.
+Most high achievers don’t require the additional support and challenge of MODS.
+Our continuum of provision (addressed in our 2022 Tukuna Kia Rere hui) includes many other options, such as extension/enrichment groups in particular subject areas, lunchtime clubs, participation in University of Canterbury Kiwi Competitions, Cantamath, sports tournaments, or differentiation within the hapori.
+Please talk to your kaiako hapori if you are concerned that your child’s learning needs are not being met.

 What about gifted athletes and artists?

 Depending on a student’s other interests or abilities, MODS may not be the best fit for gifted athletes or artists.
 There are many exceptionalities and ways of being gifted.
 As we develop our specialist teaching model, our aim is to support all kinds of giftedness.
 This is a long term goal and we look forward to your involvement on our journey.

 What about EQ and IQ?

 Emotional quotient (EQ) and intelligence quotient (IQ) can manifest in all sorts of mixtures.
 The stereotype of the gifted academic with no social skills is misleading.
 In fact, giftedness often manifests as heightened empathy and moral concern.
 As we develop our St Mark’s School definition of giftedness in consultation with our St Mark’s School Family, we will continue to acknowledge and celebrate our St Mark’s School values, including care for others.

 If my child is in MODS or extension groups, can I expect to hear about their progress from their hapori teacher?